jkirkell/ProgressHud-Cordova/README.md

 ProgressHud-Plugman
 ===================

-ProgressHud Phonegap plugin updated to work with plug man
+ProgressHud Phonegap plugin updated to work with plugman CLI